-When the parameter configuration of monitor is "ECG+SpO2+NIBP", insert the ECG cable into the socket labeled "ECG" and attach the ECG leads to the electrodes placed on human body, once powered up, the LCD will display the initial monitoring screen, this is the default display screen as well.
+When the parameter configuration of monitor is "ECG+SpO2+NIBP", once powered up, the LCD will display the initial monitoring screen, this is the default display screen as well.

 When the parameter configuration of monitor is " $SpO_2$ +NIBP", the screen will not display ECG waveform and data, but the operation is similar.